Our0Boros/python-skillshare-beginner/functions/README.md

 - Lambda functions have their own local namespace and cannot access variables other than those<br>
 	in their parameter list and those in the global namespace.

-- syntax:<br>syntax of lambda functions contains only a single statement, which is as follows:
+- syntax:<br>syntax of lambda functions contains only a single statement, which is as follows:<br>
 `lambda [arg1 [,arg2,.....argn]]:expression`

 example: